 The University welcomes applications from Access to Higher Education Diploma candidates for consideration.
 A typical offer may require you to obtain a proportion of Level 3 credits in relevant subjects at merit grade or above.

 The University will consider applicants holding BTEC National Diploma and Extended National Diploma Qualifications (QCF; NQF;OCR) on a case by case basis.
 Subjects likely to be acceptable are Applied Science, Biomedical Science and Medical Science.
-Typical offers when made are Distinction, Merit, Merit.
+Typical offers when made are Merit, Merit, Pass.
 Please contact us via the enquiries tab for further advice on your individual circumstances.

 The University will consider applicants holding T level qualifications in subjects closely aligned to the course.